-This condition means that contacts will queue in your wait step or achieve your goal step once the date in their date field matches the date you set in this condition.
-You may want to use this if you want contacts to wait or jump to a goal once their date field matches the date in your condition.
+This condition means that contacts will queue in your Wait action or achieve your Goal action once the date in their date field matches the date set in this condition.

-For example, if I created a wait until step with the following conditions:
+For example, if I created a "Wait until" action with the following conditions:

-Then contacts who reach that step will wait until the date in their own webinar field matches the date in this condition.
+Then contacts who reach that Wait action will queue in that step until the date in their webinar field matches the date in the condition.

-This means that contacts will queue in your wait step or achieve your goal once the date in their field matches the current date.
-It may be easier to think of "current date" as "today's date" because the system is checking to see if the date in the contact's date field matches today's date.
+This condition means that contacts will queue in your wait action or achieve your goal once the date in their field matches the current date.
+You can think of "current date" as "today's date" because the system checks to see if the date in the contact's date field matches today's date.

-Let’s say the contact reaches that wait step on September 30th but the date in their field says "October 1st.”
-The contact will wait in that step for 1 day, because then the date in their date field will match that current date.
+Using the example above, if a contact reaches that Wait action on September 30th but the date in their field says "October 1st," the contact will wait in that step for 1 day, because then the date in their date field will match that current date.

-It is important to note that when creating a date-based wait condition, "plus" translates to "X amount of days BEFORE or PRIOR to the date stored in your custom date field" while "minus" means "X amount of days AFTER the date stored in your custom date field."
+When creating a date-based wait condition, "plus" translates to "X amount of days BEFORE the date stored in your custom date field" while "minus" means "X amount of days AFTER the date stored in your custom date field."

-For example, let's say my contact has a webinar date of October 3rd and I wish for them to receive a 3-day reminder prior to that date.
+For example, let's say my contact has a webinar date of October 3rd and I want to send them an email reminder three days before that date.

 The wait condition I would set up would look like this:

-When a contact reaches that wait step, they will queue there until October 1st, because October 1st (current date) plus 3 equals October 3rd.
+When a contact reaches that wait action, they will queue there until October 1st, because October 1st (current date) plus 3 equals October 3rd.

-If you were to remove that time limit (example below), then any contacts who reach that step after September 29th, will wait in that step until it is September 29th again.
+If you were to remove that time limit (example below), then any contacts who reach that action after September 29th, will wait in that step until it is September 29th again.